nrwl/nx/docs/web/guides/cli.md

 > Each command can also be run using `nx affected --target={TARGET}`.
 They can also be provided `--base` and `--head` options that come from your Git repository.

+> Heads up!
+Circular dependencies in your code might break the `affected` commands.
+It you encounter a `Maximum call stack size exceeded` error, you might have one or more such circular dependencies.
+> Run `npm run lint` to find out where those circular dependencies are, fix them, and everything should then work just fine.

 ### affected:apps

 Display the list of apps affected by the current changes